 The ESG assessment based on the proprietary issuer ESG evaluation framework is ultimately a subjective one.
-Whilst it utilises a range of quantitative and qualitative data from a range of sources are used as inputs, the resulting assigned issuer ESG metrics reflects the investment manager's views on the relative balance of different ESG performance characteristics for that issuer, and the risk this can present.
+Whilst it utilises a range of quantitative and qualitative data from a range of sources are used as inputs, the resulting assigned issuer ESG metrics reflects the investment manager's views on the relative

-The determination of whether an issuer is restricted from investment is reliant on the information provided by third-party ESG vendors, who in turn are reliant on the publicly available information derived from the issuer's own public reporting, but also includes data from various other stakeholders.
-The scope of issuer coverage, quality (e.g., accuracy, timeliness etc.) and reliability of data, differing ESG assessment methodologies of the external parties could materially affect the accuracy of the investment restrictions applied.
-The Portfolio also restricts issuers based on an exclusion list provided by the client.
+The determination of whether an issuer is restricted from investment is reliant on the information provided by the client, through its Exclusion List.
+In turn, the third-party ESG research provider(s) are reliant on the publicly available information derived from the issuer's own public reporting, but also includes data from various other stakeholders and sources.
+The scope of issuer coverage, quality (e.g., accuracy, timelines setc.) and reliability of data, differing ESG assessment methodologies of the externa research provide could materially affect the accuracy of the investment restrictions applied.